How to start a new cycling group

 - You can also design your own kit, or decide whether or not you actually WANT to ride in club kit - perhaps the bright pink Lycra look isn't your thing?
 Also, ordering kit as a group means you can sometimes benefit from bulk discounts or negotiate special rates at bike shops and so on.

-- You may also be able to apply for grant funding from charitable or other bodies.
+- You may also be able to apply for grant funding from charitable or other bodies, sometimes subject to your group having a certain kind of constitution.

 - A more formal structure may mean you have to commit to riding on a particular day and time every week - but this isn't necessarily a bad thing: it will make you turn up come rain or shine and more often than not, you will enjoy the ride, even if you didn't particularly feel like it to start with.
 Yes, it means commitment but it's surprisingly easy to talk yourself out of going on a ride if you don't have anybody else in particular to go with.